pamlj/pamlj/README.md

 * Standardized coefficients based analysis
 * F-test for factorial designs from partial eta-squared (between, within and mixed)
 * F-test for factorial designs from cells means and sd (between, within and mixed)
+* Medition with sobel, joint significance and monte carlo tests

 # Docs and help